guisalmeida/GuiSAlmeida/README.md

 # 🧔 Hi, I'm Guilherme Almeida
-I'm a Software Engineer focusing on Front End Development, graduated with a Bachelor's of Computer Science (2022), and +4 years of experience in software development.
+I'm a Software Engineer focusing on Web Development, graduated with a Bachelor's of Computer Science (2022), and +4 years of experience in software development.
 I worked on several projects, primarily in web development and mainly using Javascript, nodeJS, and Python.
 Responsible for creating very understandable and functional code.

 I'm passionate about learning new technologies and challenging jobs, sharing knowledge, and teamwork.